 It should go without saying that all plants help reduce air pollution, but plants grown in their native region may filter more the air more effectively.
-Think about how much less work a plant will have to do if its temperature and soil nutrient needs are met (i.e. a native species).
-This spare energy can be used to grow big and strong, thus becoming a more effective carbon filter, at no extra cost.
+Think about how much less work a plant will have to do if its temperature and soil nutrient needs are met.
+This spare energy can be used to grow big and strong, thus becoming a more effective carbon filter.
 In conjunction with filtering air more effectively, native plant landscapes also require less lawn mowing.
-This reduces the carbon footprint from burning fossil fuels, oil leaks or spills, and time spent re-threading a weed wacker or sharpening lawn-mower blades.
+This reduces the carbon footprint from burning fossil fuels, oil leaks, and time spent re-threading a weed wacker.

 Creating More Natural Habitat for the Local Ecosystem

-If you're looking for an easy way to increase the natural habitat for insects and animals in your yard, native plants are the way to go.
-Greenscape Geeks is a landscaping company with years of design talent and science know-how to make sure the good critters feel welcome in your yard.
-Read what our resident homesteader and guest blogger, Alicia Owen, what she does with her leaf litter during the fall months here!
-With the right companion planting and fertilizing plants, promoting a biodiverse landscape is easy.
-Biodiversity is also critically important for the overall health of an area of land and with a place for animals to rest, eat, and take shelter, you've got your own zoological preserve!
-Last but not least, native plants are a gorgeous and savvy way to increase long term property value with proper maintenance like pruning, aeration, and soil amendments that add nutrients and biomass back into the ground.
+If you’re looking for an easy way to increase the habitat for animals in your yard, native plants are the easiest way!
+Promoting a biodiverse landscape is easy with the right companion planting and fertilizing plants.
+Biodiversity is critically important for the overall health of an area of land.
+If animals have a place to rest, eat, and take shelter, you’ve got your own zoological preserve!
+Last but not least, native plants are a gorgeous and savvy way to increase long term property value with proper maintenance like pruning, and soil amendments that add nutrients and biomass back into the ground.
 Our plant usage philosophy at Greenscape Geeks is the cornerstone of our business and it’s why we love creating safe spaces for animals and insects.

-If you have any other questions regarding native plants and what you can do to improve the ecological health of your property, contact Greenscape Geeks today for an estimate.
+If you have any other questions regarding native plants or improving the health of your property, contact Greenscape Geeks today for an estimate.
 We would be thrilled to construct your custom landscaping vision for an urban oasis you can be proud of.
 Follow us on our social media channels, including Facebook, Instagram, and Anchor for more insights, interviews, and inspiration to come this year.